MKmknd/MKmknd.github.io/publications.markdown

 - **Masanari Kondo**, Osamu Mizuno, and Eun-Hye Choi, "Causal-Effect Analysis Using Bayesian Lingam Comparing with Correlation Analysis in Function Point Metrics and Effort," International Journal of Mathematical, Engineering and Management Sciences (IJMEMS), 3(2), 90–112, 2018.

 ## International Conferences
+- Lei Shi, **Masanari Kondo**, Naoyasu Ubayashi, Yasutaka Kamei, "Towards Better Coverage of Dataset with Software Product Line Engineering," In Proc. of the 21st IEEE International Conference on Software Quality, Reliability, and Security (QRS2021), 2021. (accepted, to appear).
 - Shoma Kokuryo, **Masanari Kondo** and Osamu Mizuno, "An Empirical Study of Utilization of Imperative Modules in Ansible," In Proc. of the 20th International Conference on Software Quality, Reliability, and Security (QRS2020), December 2020 (Macau China) (accepted, to appear)
 - Kai Yamamoto, **Masanari Kondo**, Kinari Nishiura and Osamu Mizuno, "Which Metrics Should Researchers Use to Collect Repositories: An Empirical Study," In Proc. of the 20th International Conference on Software Quality, Reliability, and Security (QRS2020), December 2020 (Macau China)(accepted, to appear)
 - Juntong Hong, Osamu Mizuno and **Masanari Kondo**, "An Empirical Study of Source Code Detection Using Image Classification,"  In Proc. of the 10th International Workshop on Empirical Software Engineering in Practice (IWESEP2019), December 2019.
 (Tokyo, Japan)